ARION

 The day finally came when the Sori were ready to try again.
 In a quiet conversation with Dr. Kazama, who had Arion relay the discussion to the command team in real time, the aliens reported that they believed they were able to isolate the issue and correct it for the renovation process.

 Without making a public announcement, the mayor authorized them to try again with Trina Barron.
-This time, Dr. Kazama placed Jessica in charge of his medical practice for the colony and moved into a tent constructed for him near the Sori research station.
+This time, Dr. Kazama placed Jessica in charge of his medical practice for the colony and moved into one of the military tents set up for him near the Sori research station.
 While none of them had any evidence that his presence could have saved Carson when he had gone into cardiac arrest, the doctor was adamant about staying close to Trina as an additional safety margin.
 As before, they all knew it could take weeks before anything could be called a success or failure, but the continual rotation of guards could bring the otter food and any necessary supplies on a daily basis.

 Peacefully asleep in her cryo pod, Trina was delivered to the Sori and they accepted responsibility for her with the dignity she deserved.